Article Collection

 However, first, that limits use to a single device.
 You would need to establish a separate connection to the VPN server from every device you want behind VPN.
 That complicates hardware and software support, configuration, and management.

 Second, the devices must also have direct access to the Internet independently of VPN, or otherwise they could not connect to it.
-So VPN could be bypassed unexpectedly for a number reasons, such as:
+So VPN could be bypassed unexpectedly for any number of reasons, such as:

 The solution to all those problems is to add one more component – a small, dedicated “jump box” – in front of all your local devices.